 Even if this isn’t you and you just simply want to feel and look better, building muscle will greatly improve your figure, and who doesn’t want to be strong?

 5. You Can’t Just Start Low Calorie.

 If you start low calorie and fat loss slows down, where will you go from there?

 This will leave you feeling rubbish and also, looking worse.
 Start at a reasonable calorie intake and you can work from there.
 Start too low and you risk hitting a sticking point way sooner than if your calories were higher to begin with, you will also lack the energy to train as hard as you need to and your overall health will suffer.

 One side effect of dropping your calories too low?

 Your periods will stop, seriously.

-When calories are severely restricted for a long period of time, your body will start to become more efficient and doing your every day activities but using less energy.
+When calories are severely restricted for a long period of time, your body will start to become more efficient at performing your every day activities while using less energy.
 While trying to conserve energy it will shut down all non-essential bodily functions, one of them being your reproductive system.